maayaikeda/covid_case_prediction/README.md

 ![Florida](/images/Florida.png)

 Perhaps case numbers and the slope of case rise can be used to predict the number of cases 3 weeks in the future.

+Current progress:
 I applied k-nearest neighbor algorithm to predict case numbers.
+I also used daily positive case numbers and test numbers from the Covid tracking project, and political party of the governning state as a parameter.

 The model was trained using data prior to 2020-07-25 (5 weeks before the last day of collected data), and tested on the last two 2 weeks of collected data (shaded region in lighter orange).

 ![prediction](/images/predictions.png)

+** This project is not complete.
+Working on using other models.

 full code: [covid_prediction](https://github.com/maayaikeda/covid_case_prediction/blob/master/Covid_case_predictions.ipynb)